 - Simple to use

 aTube Catcher boasts lots of features in one tool, and it’s totally free.
 Aside from the downloader, you have a screen recorder, video converter, DVD creator, and audio capture tool.

 The downloader is compatible with thousands of video streaming sites.
 It allows you to download and convert in one step and offers a ton of conversion options.
 Supported formats include 3G2, 3GP, AVI, MP4, MP3, XVID, GIF, MOV, and many more.
 That said, conversions can be slow.

-One issue with aTube Catcher is it installs multiple software on your device.
-It tries to install AVG Free Antivirus although it does ask permission for this.
+One issue with aTube Catcher is it installs multiple programs on your device.
+It also tries to install AVG Free Antivirus, although it does ask permission for this.
 Even if you decline, it will still install Music Search MP3, a music downloader.
-While some users might find this useful, we’re generally wary of tools that install additional software as this can sometimes result in malware finding its way onto your device.
+While some users might find this useful, we’re generally wary of tools that install additional software, as this can sometimes result in malware finding its way onto your device.

 - Multiple tools in one